 What is the best way to dry flowers to maintain their color?
 Are there chemicals I can use that will help?

 Upload your photo here.

 Drying flowers is a good way to preserve the beauty of your garden long after the gardening season has ended.
-Although no flower will retain its full, bright garden color after it’s dried, some plants hold their color better than others.
-To get the best color, cut flowers just before they are fully open, then tie them in bundles and hang them upside down in a dry, dark, warm location.
-You’ll get the best color retention if you dry your plants in a dark location, because light can bleach the colors.
+Although no flower will retain its full, bright garden color after it's dried, some plants hold their color better than others.
+To get the best color, cut flowers just before they are fully open, then tie them in bundles, and hang them upside down in a dry, dark, warm location.
+You'll get the best color retention from dark locations, because light can bleach the colors.
 Blue and yellow flowers retain much of their color when air-dried.
 Pink flowers fade.